Lynn UniversityLynn Library

 Examples:

-If you read, watch, or listening to an interview conducted by someone else, you should pick the reference format for the source- for example, in a magazine, newspaper, recorded radio broadcast, podcast episode, TV show.
+If you read, watch, or listen to an interview conducted by someone else, you should pick the reference format for the source.
+For example, did you see or here it in a magazine, newspaper, recorded radio broadcast, podcast episode, or TV show?

 Since the name of the person interviewed may not necessarily appear in the citation, you may integrate the person's name into the narrative of your paper.